activist-org/activist/README.md

 Beyond these general issues, tags will also be used to draw community attention to more specific issues.

+### Levels

+Activism levels are the kind of involvement for the event, with each being a necessary component to progress within a given issue. `Act` and `Learn` are the two levels of an event on activist, with coloration being used to easily delineate the level of a particular event (red is for act and blue is for learn).

 ## Resources [`⇧`](#contents)

 Resources at the start will aggregate links to files that organizations want to organize and present to their members and the general public (if made open).
 Later the goal is to allow for the creation of unique hosted resources such as maps that indicate areas of interest and presentations of statistical findings from researchers.

 ## Activists [`⇧`](#contents)

 Activists, user accounts, will not be included in the MVP beyond what's needed for organizations.
 The main goal for this component at the start is to derive technical specifications that assure that privacy at the highest level can be provided to those users who want it, while at the same time allowing for those who want to work in the open to do so.
-Activism is a dangerous job for many, and the platform will respect the needs of those who do dangerous work and still want to participate.
-Hidden accounts is the current working idea, but it should be noted that such accounts may not be fully featured.
+Activism is a dangerous job for many, and the platform will respect the needs of those who need anonymity in their work and still want to participate.

 ## Affiliations [`⇧`](#contents)

-activist has various kinds of relationships between between organizations and activists that are collectively known as affiliations.
+activist has various kinds of relationships between organizations and activists that are collectively known as affiliations.
 The possible affiliations include:

 - Supporter: an organization or activist that supports another
 - Ally: the relationship of mutual support